nischala16/nischala16/README.md

 👩🏻‍💻 Data Analyst sharing about my journey and learnings in tech
 👩🏻‍🎓 BS in Neurobiology and MS in Biomedical Sciences
-🌷 You can find my analytics work in this [portfolio](https://github.com/nischala16/Data-Analyst-Portfolio).
+🌷 You can find my analytics and data science work in this [portfolio](https://github.com/nischala16/Data-Analyst-Portfolio).
 💭 Currently exploring machine learning!
 You can find my work on the ibm professional data science certificate [here](https://github.com/nischala16/ibm-data-science-cert)

 ## 🌐 Socials: